meteor/meteor/content/deployment.md

 <h3 id="continuous-deployment">Continuous deployment</h3>

 Continuous deployment refers to the process of deploying an application via a continuous integration tool, usually when some condition is reached (such as a git push to the `master` branch).
-You can use CD to deploy to Galaxy or Meteor's free hosting, as Nate Strauser explains in a [blog post on the subject](https://medium.com/@natestrauser/migrating-meteor-apps-from-modulus-to-galaxy-with-continuous-deployment-from-codeship-aed2044cabd9#.lvio4sh4a).
+You can use CD to deploy to Galaxy, as Nate Strauser explains in a [blog post on the subject](https://medium.com/@natestrauser/migrating-meteor-apps-from-modulus-to-galaxy-with-continuous-deployment-from-codeship-aed2044cabd9#.lvio4sh4a).

 <h3 id="rolling-updates-and-data">Rolling deployments and data versions</h3>